 If I am interested in a particular animal, am I guaranteed to adopt the animal?

-Finding the best match for both our adoptable doggies and our potential adopters is very important to us.
-Many dogs receive a number of inquiries and a home is chosen based on what the committee feels is the best match.
-Please understand that this does not mean that you would not provide a proper home but that the dog is placed based on what we believe to be most suitable.
+Finding the best match for both our adoptable animals and our potential adopters is very important to us.
+Many animals receive a number of inquiries and a home is chosen based on what the committee feels is the best match.
+Please understand that this does not mean that you would not provide a proper home but that the dog or cat is placed based on what we believe to be most suitable.

-Once my application has been approved, can I take the puppy home with me the same day the initial viewing has been arranged?
+Once my application has been approved, can I take the dog or cat home with me the same day the initial viewing has been arranged?

 Can I adopt a pet as a gift?

-We do not adopt any of our dogs as gifts.
+We do not adopt any of our animals as gifts.

 Are the dogs good with children, other dogs, or cats?

-Every dog is different.
-We include all the information we do know on the Petfinder site.
-However, it is best to talk to the foster home about the dog, as they are best able to provide information.
+Every animal is different.
+Once your application has been approved, it is best to talk to the foster home about the animal, as they are best able to provide information.

 What are your adoption fees?